khmelnitskiianton/Language/README.md

 #run program
 ```
 > [!Note]
-> It will be create folder `build`, there will be logs, and intermediate files.
+> Script will create a `build` folder, there will be logs and intermediate files.

 **Dependent Objects:**

 Compiler - gcc.
 Uses - Cmake.
-Logs using GraphViz to visualize binary tree!
+Logs use GraphViz to visualize binary tree!

 ```bash
 sudo apt update && sudo apt upgrade           #update